a5kin/artipixoids/CONCEPT.md

 *d(&chi;(0), &chi;(&nu;(0, j))) = d(&chi;(1), &chi;(&nu;(0, j))) = ... = d(&chi;(M - 1), &chi;(&nu;(0, j))), &emsp; j = 1, ..., N*,  &emsp;&emsp; (3)

 where *d* is D-dimensional Euclidean distance function.
+So, the distance between the position of cell and the position of its *j*-th neighbor should be a constant value for each cell in a grid.

 #### Border Effects